abigailrb03/cs294-project/src/project/README.md

 Respond with a JSON object containing the playlist title, playlist cover image URL, and a playlist.
 The response status code should be `200 OK`.

+We'll break this task into three parts: selecting the songs, generating the title, and generating the playlist cover image.

+## Task 1.1: Randomly sample 50 songs

 A **playlist** is a list of `NUM_SONGS_IN_DAYLIST` songs randomly sampled from the database.

 Each **song** is stored as a dictionary, which contains the following keys: song title, artist name, album, album cover image URL, and duration (rounded to the nearest second).